SystemsApproach/tcpcc/design.rst

 to be avoided, there is no precise definition for the threshold at which a network suffers from either.
-They are both subjective judgments about an algorithm's behavior, where at the end of the day, latency and throughput are the two key performance indicators.
+They are both subjective judgments about an algorithm's behavior, where at the end of the day, latency and throughput are the two performance indicators that matter.

 3.2.2 Fairness
 ~~~~~~~~~~~~~~~~~~~